eddiesholl/atom-fancy-react/README.md

 ![generate](https://github.com/eddiesholl/atom-fancy-react/raw/master/doc/generate-component.gif "generate")

 # Package configuration

+The current workflows and generated code are built around a few basic assumptions about how the React project is laid out.
+The set of supported configurations and conventions will be expanding over time.

 All configuration items can be set globally using the Atom settings page for `fancy-react`.
 If you have a React repo that needs some specific configuration, you can include keys inside that repo's `package.json` file, under a `fancyReact` key.